liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 ## Using the Message Boards [](id=using-the-message-boards)

-You can add the Message Boards application from the *Add* menu's *Collaboration* section to a page.
+You can add the Message Boards application to a page from the *Add* menu's *Collaboration* section.
 Users will immediately recognize that the interface is similar to many other implementations they've seen before.
 Message boards are nothing new to the Internet, and many people have been using them for quite a long time.
 In any case, it can't hurt to explore how to use Liferay Message